YCChenVictor/blog-articles/dsa/tree.md

   module.exports = BinarySearchTree
   ```
-* Time complexity of CRUD
+#### Time complexity

 * Create a node: O(log n) - O(n)
   * Inserting a new node into a binary tree requires finding the correct position for the new node in the tree.
 In the worst case, this involves traversing the height of the tree, which has a time complexity of O(log n) for a balanced binary tree and O(n) for an unbalanced binary tree.
 * read: O(log n) - O(n)
   * The number of operation is proportionate to the layer of nodes, so the time complexity is O(log n) in balanced tree and O(n) in unbalanced tree; no matter what the traversal method is.
 * update: O(log n) - O(n)
   * Before updating the value of a node, we need to traverse to the target node, which is proportionate to the layers of tree, so it is O(log n) for balanced tree and O(n) for unbalanced tree.
 * delete: O(log n) to O(n)
   * Deleting a node from a binary tree requires finding the node to be deleted and then rearranging the tree to maintain its properties.
 In the worst case, this also involves traversing the height of the tree, which has a time complexity of O(log n) for a balanced binary tree and O(n) for an unbalanced binary tree.

-* spec
+#### Spec
   ```javascript
   const BinaryTree = require('../examples/binary_tree.js');